BigGremlin/TradeAnalysis_Releases/README.md

 # TradeAnalysis_Releases

-This repository is for the purposes of distributing binaries for my "TradeAnalysis" report maintained in the Superalgos project.
+This repository is for the purposes of distributing binaries (Windows 10 .EXE and .DLLs) for my "TradeAnalysis" report maintained in the Superalgos project.
+You can see the releases in the column to the right of this README.

 The source code and further information can be accessed here: